kstenerud/concise-encoding/cte-specification.md

  * Before an object (including at the beginning of a document)
  * After an object (including at the end of a document)
  * Between array/container openings & closings: `[`, `]`, `{`, `}`, `/`
- * Between encoding characters in a binary data array.
+ * Between encoding characters in a byte array.

 Examples: